Grayce Privacy Statement

 Who are we?

 Grayce Britain Limited is a private limited company, incorporated in 2012, company number 08160777.
 Registered address is 83 Ducie Street, Manchester, M1 2JQ.
 Grayce works with leading UK businesses to help them deliver business change and transformation through its Managed Service.
-We select high calibre, high performing graduates and give them the tools and qualifications needed to begin a successful career in change management and transformation.
+We select high calibre, high performing graduates and give them the tools and qualifications needed to begin a successful career in change management and transformation, data and digital.

 How do we collect your information?

 We obtain information about you when you make contact with us.
-For example, when you apply for our Development Programme roles, or HQ roles – or as a client, if you complete our Enquiry Form online.
+For example, when you apply for our Change+ or Data+ Development Programme roles, or HQ roles – or as a client, if you complete our Enquiry Form online.
 We also find client information from public social forums such as LinkedIn.

 What types of information do we hold?